auth0/wordpress/README.md

 We added a new field called "Extra settings" that allows you to add a json object with all the settings you want to configure.

-Have in mind that all the "Extra settings" that we allow to set up in the plugin settings page will be overrided.
+Have in mind that all the "Extra settings" that we allow to set up in the plugin settings page will be overrided (For more information about it: https://github.com/auth0/widget).

 ## Screenshots